IrenejMarc/dpq/README.md

  - Fetching the results of queries in binary format
  - Looping through the said results
  - Exceptions on query errors
- -
+ - Automatic (de-)serialisation of structs/classes
+ - Automatic schema creation from struct/classes (includes PKs, FKs, indexes)

  ## Planned features
- - Object-relational mapping
- - Automatic schema creating from objects
  - Connection pooling

  ## Documentation
-There is no docs yet, in the future, they should be written into the source code itself.
+Documentation is in the code itself, though not complete

 ## Some notes:
  - If a wrong type is specified while fetching a column, the results are undefined.
 Most likely just garbage
+ - Using QueryBuilder, when specifying columns, make sure they are not reserverd SQL keywords, they will not be escaped automatically (wrap keywords in `" "`)

 ## Licence
 MIT, read LICENSE.txt

-## Very simple example code
+## Example

 ```d
 import std.stdio;